dirkrombauts/DirkRombautsPicklesPro.github.io/_posts/2016-02-09-your-first-steps-with-specflow.markdown

 ## Summary and Next Steps

 Congratulations!
 You worked your way through this post and have implemented the business logic for the `Add Two Numbers` scenario.
-Your SpecFlow work flow should always follow this pattern:
+Your SpecFlow workflow should always follow this pattern:

 1. Define a scenario.
 2. Provide step definitions that call the business logic